The illusory promise of the Aligned Rank Transform

 Conclusion

-ART is extremely problematic under binomial distributions, raising Type I error at very high levels even in the absence of other effects.
-Testing interactions in the presence of parallel main effects can be problematic for all other methods.
+ART is extremely problematic under binomial distributions, raising Type I error at very high levels even when effects are null across all factors.
+We also observe that testing interactions in the presence of parallel main effects can be problematic for all other methods.

 6 Ordinal data